xvk-64/2024-secure-programming-protocol/readme.md

 ```
 The following three diagrams explain who you would be able to talk to in a situation, where servers connected and didn't properly form a neighbourhood.

-If you are ClientA you can message any Client with the yellow rectangle.
-ClientA can message ClientB becuase they are on the server and can message ClientC, becuase their home servers have a direct connection.
+If you are ClientA you can message any Client within the yellow rectangle.
+ClientA can message ClientB becuase they are on the same server and can message ClientC, becuase their home servers have a direct connection.
 ```mermaid
 graph LR;
 subgraph connections